 The doors to Farmingdale’s upgraded station building are open!

 The station, located along the Ronkonkoma Branch in Suffolk County, serves more than 3,800 daily customers.
-With the completion of the Double Track Project, upgrading the Farmingdale Station is vital to accommodate future increases in ridership.
+With the completion of the Double Track Project in 2018, the completed upgrades at Farmingdale Station are vital to accommodate future increases in ridership.
 The LIRR has modernized Farmingdale Station to improve the experience for its customers and to contribute to the economic growth and development of Long Island.